abhinaba-ghosh/cypress-react-selector/README.md

   .should('eq', '50');
 ```

+:warning: Fluent commands are not working in some special cases.
+It is being tracked [here](https://github.com/abhinaba-ghosh/cypress-react-selector/issues/41)

 ## Sample Tests

+- Checkout component testing use cases [here](./component/)
-- Checkout basic tests [here](./cypress/integration) (where React-root is passed from `waitForReact` method)
+- Checkout e2e tests [here](./cypress/integration)
-- Checkout Complex tests [here](./cypress/component/components/ProductsList.spec.js) (React-root configured as `env` parameter)

-Use [React Dev Tools](https://chrome.google.com/webstore/detail/react-developer-tools/fmkadmapgofadopljbjfkapdkoienihi?hl=en) plugin to easily identify the react component, props and state.
-Have a look in the below demonstration, how I have used the tool to write the sample test cases.

 ## Community Projects

-- Credit goes to [Gleb Bahmutov](https://github.com/bahmutov) for drafting how `cypress-react-selector` can be used in `react unit testing` [here](https://github.com/bahmutov/cypress-react-unit-test/blob/main/cypress/component/advanced/react-book-example/src/components/ProductsList.spec.js)
+- Credit goes to [Gleb Bahmutov](https://github.com/bahmutov) for drafting how `cypress-react-selector` can be used in `react component testing` [here](https://github.com/cypress-io/cypress/blob/develop/npm/react/cypress/component/advanced/react-book-example/src/components/ProductsList.spec.js)

 - Credit goes to [gregfenton](https://github.com/gregfenton) for presenting a `formik form` example that uses `Cypress-React-Selector`.
 Checkout the work [here](https://github.com/gregfenton/example-cypress-react-selector-formik)

+[If you have a cool project, feel free to portray here]

 ## Tool You Need